New analysis challenges conventional wisdom about combining anonymity tools

 Protection 3: VPNs Trust Models Usually Beat ISP Trust Models

-Using a VPN before Tor shifts trust from your ISP to your VPN provider.
-For most people, this is a significant improvement.
+Using a VPN before Tor basically shifts who you're trusting - instead of your ISP, you're now trusting your VPN provider.
+For most people, that's actually a pretty big improvement.

 Consider what your ISP knows about you: